Oskar Eriksson: Seniors II (2014–present): Team Edin

 In May 2014, Edin and Team Eriksson agreed to form a new Team Edin, with Edin skipping the team in the fourth position and Oskar Eriksson playing third along with, Kristian Lindström playing second and Christoffer Sundgren in the lead position.
 From the start, this new Team Edin team immediately saw their increased potential and aimed to become the number one team in the world.
 When Lindström underwent surgery in 2016 and needed recovery, however, Rasmus Wranå began curling in the second position for the team.
 With all four players having experience as skips, the Team had rapidly increased success.
 Indeed, Team Edin was ranked first at the end of the 2016–17 curling season on both lists and finished in first place on the prize money list in the 2017-18 curling season.

 With Team Edin, Eriksson has earned multiple major championship medals since the 2014-15 season.
 At the 2022 Olympics, the team won their first gold medal, winning the silver medal in 2018, and Eriksson and Edin also secured bronze medals under the original Team Edin in 2014.
 These Olympic medals are the only Olympic medals in men's team curling that Team Sweden has won since the inaugural event in 1924.
 The team also reached the finals of the European Curling Championships every year since forming a new team, winning gold five times (2014-2017 and 2019) and silver twice (2018 and 2021).
-Of most significance, perhaps, the team secured medals in the finals of the World Curling Championships every year except 2016, winning five gold (2015, 2018, 2019, 2021, and 2022) and one silver (2017), bringing the total for Edin and Eriksson to a record six World Championship gold medals.
+Of most significance, perhaps, the relaunched Team Edin secured medals in the finals of the World Curling Championships every year except 2016 and 2023, winning five gold (2015, 2018, 2019, 2021, 2022, and 2024) and one silver (2017), bringing the total for Edin and Eriksson to a record seven World Championship gold medals.